isomerpages/moe-junyuanpri/_departments/English Language.md

 ##### **Junyuan Broadcast @ Studio 91**
-Pupils are provided with opportunities to broadcast current events, upcoming school events, share their personal stories of the events they experienced in the school or outside school or even interesting information or facts on the various subjects that they had learnt in school.
-This opportunity provides pupils to learn collaborative in an authentic environment as they get to prepare scripts about current issues or topics and speak to "real audience" - their peers.
+Students are provided with opportunities to broadcast current events, upcoming school events, share their personal stories of the events they experienced in the school or outside school or even interesting information or facts on the various subjects that they had learnt in school.
+This opportunity provides students to learn collaborative in an authentic environment as they get to prepare scripts about current issues or topics and speak to “real audience” - their peers.

 ![](/images/English2.png)